rubygems/guides/cve.md

 RubyGems provides the ability of a domain to direct clients to a separate host that is used to fetch gems and make API calls against.
-This mechanism is implemented via DNS, specificly a SRV record _rubygems._tcp under the original requested domain.
+This mechanism is implemented via DNS, specifically a SRV record _rubygems._tcp under the original requested domain.

 For example, this is the one that users who use rubygems.org see: